 The free clinics give us an alternative perspective on the widely held view that psychoanalysis was largely consumed by Viennese bourgeois women.
 It provides evidence that historically psychoanalysts did not consider working class people to be unable to make use of psychoanalysis.
 On the contrary, some of the early psychoanalytic theory and practice developed out of the work of these clinics.
 Karl Abraham, Karen Horney, Erich Fromm, Helen Deutsch, Anna Freud, Sigmund Freud, Wilhelm Reich and Annie Reich were just some of the analysts working in the two clinics (Danto: 1998, 1999).
 The free clinics also clearly demonstrate that, historically, psychoanalysis was interested in and informed by the material and social context of people’s lives, as important contributory factors to our mental health.References: Danto, E.A.
 (1998).
 The Ambulatorium: Freud’s Free Clinic in Vienna.
 Int.
 J. Psycho-Anal., 79:287-300 Danto, E.A.
 (1999).
 The Berlin Poliklinik.
 J. Amer.
 Psychoanal.
 Assn., 47:1269-1292 See also: Hitschmann, E. (1932).
 A Ten Years’ Report of the Vienna Psycho-Analytical Clinic.
 Int.
 J. Psycho-Anal., 13:245-255 Danto, E.A.
 (2005) Freud’s Free Clinics: Psychoanalysis and Social Justice, 1918–1938 (New York: Columbia University Press)

 We are a group of psychotherapists offering free psychotherapy to people on low incomes.
-We are currently developing our own ways of doing no-fee work and we are supporting each other in the experience.
-We would like other qualified psychotherapists and counsellors to join us in building a network.
+Since 2014, we have been developing our own ways of doing no-fee work and we are supporting each other in the experience.
+We would like other qualified psychotherapists and counsellors to join us in building the network.

 We envisage a loose, mutually supportive, network of practitioners offering their time, experience and energy to their local communities in whatever settings work for them.
 This might be through individual or group sessions, through facilitating peer-support groups or by working with existing community groups.